cycle directly to legendary ruins in the Peloponnese

 Bike gear: helmet, water bottles, handlebar pouch, odometer

-Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and rides with the group.
+Tour Leader / Bike Guide: Tour Leader handles all the tour logistics and rides with the group

-Archaeology Guide: Private tour with professional guide at Epidavros Theatre, Mycenae and Olympia
+Archaeology Guide: Private tour with professional guide at Epidavros Theatre, Ancient Mycenae, and Ancient Olympia

-Entrance fees: Epidavros Theatre, Mycenae, Olympia, Cave of the Lakes
+Entrance fees: Ancient Nemea, Epidavros Theatre, Mycenae, Olympia, Cave of the Lakes

-Wine Tasting: Nemea wine tasting with local expert
+Wine Tasting Session: Wine tasting with local expert in Nafplio

 Trip packet: useful and interesting information about the regions, packing tips, general travel info for Greece

 CycleGreece jersey: short sleeved, rear pockets, locally made